Komrod/web-servo/README.md

 - Fix using another file for config
 - Adding script to generate local SSL certificate
 - Tutorial how to create a HTTPS server
+- Rename the example dir for custom error page
+- Chainable function to exit on error
+- Add option in config.json to exit process on error

 **version 0.4.1**
 - Support HTTP 403 error